-An official with the power of arrest may demonstrably dispose of or arrange for the disposal of such a tobacco product, herbal product for smoking, electronic cigarette or nicotine-containing liquid with outside subsection 1, shall be sentenced to a fine for a smoking offence.
+An official with the power of arrest may demonstrably dispose of or arrange for the disposal of such a tobacco product, herbal product for smoking, electronic cigarette or nicotine-containing liquid with outside packaging that may be confiscated if there is reason to believe that it will be declared lost and which has no significant commercial value or value for use.

-The provisions on smoking in subsection 1 shall also apply to the smoking of a herbal product for smoking, the use of electronic cigarettes, the use of a smokeless tobacco product and the use of a smokeless nicotine product in the indoor and outdoor spaces of a kindergarten or an educational institution providing pre-school and basic education, vocational education or upper secondary education in violation of section 74, subsection 3.
+product for smoking, the use of electronic cigarettes, the use of a smokeless tobacco product and the use of a smokeless nicotine product in the indoor and outdoor spaces of a kindergarten or an educational institution providing pre-school and basic education, vocational education or upper secondary education in violation of section 74, subsection 3.